-We will follow the procedures set out by the London Safeguarding Children Partnership, Barnet Safeguarding Children Partnership and the Guidance, Keeping Children Safe in Education September 2024, DfE.
+We will follow the procedures set out by the London Safeguarding Children Partnership, Barnet Safeguarding Children Partnership and the Guidance, Keeping Children Safe in Education September 2025, DfE.

-- Ensure it has at least two designated members of staff, who have received appropriate training and support for this role; - Ensure that the designated members of staff will receive appropriate training updated every two years in accordance with government guidance in order to: - Understand the assessment process for providing early help and intervention, for example through locally agreed common and shared assessment processes such as early help assessments - Have a working knowledge of how local authorities conduct a child protection case conference and a child protection review conference and be able to attend and contribute to these effectively when required to do so - Ensure each member of staff has access to and understands the school's Safeguarding Policy and procedures, especially new and part time staff - Be alert to the specific needs of children in need, those with special educational needs and young carers - Be able to keep detailed, accurate, secure written records of concerns and referrals - Obtain access to resources and attend any relevant or refresher training courses; and - Encourage a culture of listening to children and taking account of their wishes and feelings, among all staff; - Recognise the importance of the role of the designated teachers and ensure that they have the time and training to undertake their duties; - Ensure that the designated member of staff will take advice from a safeguarding children's specialist when managing complex cases.
+- Ensure it has at least two designated members of staff, who have received appropriate training and support for this role; - Ensure that the designated members of staff will receive appropriate training updated every two years in accordance with government guidance in order to: - Understand the assessment process for providing early help and intervention, for example through locally agreed common and shared assessment processes such as early help assessments.
+Early help encompasses support for children experiencing mental health issues, young carers, those at risk of exploitation, and the impact of parental circumstances, children with specific needs, including those with disabilities, special educational needs, or those affected by domestic abuse - Have a working knowledge of how local authorities conduct a child protection case conference and a child protection review conference and be able to attend and contribute to these effectively when required to do so - Ensure each member of staff has access to and understands the school's Safeguarding Policy and procedures, especially new and part time staff - Be alert to the specific needs of children in need, those with special educational needs and young carers - Be able to keep detailed, accurate, secure written records of concerns and referrals - Obtain access to resources and attend any relevant or refresher training courses; and - Encourage a culture of listening to children and taking account of their wishes and feelings, among all staff; - Recognise the importance of the role of the designated teachers and ensure that they have the time and training to undertake their duties;

+• Ensure that the designated member of staff will take advice from a safeguarding children's specialist when managing complex cases.